 - Most of the diborane are known to be flammable in air.

-Diborane as a chemical substance has a many numbers of applications in various fields, of which some are given below:
+Diborane is a chemical substance has many numbers of applications in various fields, of which some are given below:

 - Diborane is used as a rocket propellant.

-- It is utilized in the manufacture of borophosphosilicate form of glasses.
+- It is utilized in the manufacture of borophosphosilicate which is a form of glass.

-- In most of the chemical reactions, it is employed as reducing agent.
+- In most of the chemical reactions, it is employed as a reducing agent.

 - Diborane is used as a catalyst and rubber vulcanizer in the polymerization reactions.